Permutation representations and automorphisms of evolution algebras: Introduction

-Equation \eqref{eq:intro} is not the only way one may associate a permutation representation of the full group of automorphisms of a given idempotent evolution algebra.
-Observe that algebra automorphisms must map idempotent elements to idempotent elements.
-So if $X$ is an idempotent evolution $\Bbbk$-algebra, and $\widetilde{\B}_X$ is the set of all natural idempotent elements of $X$ (see Definition \ref{def:natural_elements}), the action of $\Aut(X)$ on $\widetilde{\B}_X$ gives rise to a permutation representation
+Permutation representations of the full automorphism group of a given finite-dimensional idempotent evolution $\Bbbk$-algebra $X$ can be constructed in ways other than described in Equation \eqref{eq:intro}.
+Specifically, let $\widetilde{\B}_X$ be the set of all the idempotent natural elements of $X$ (see Definition \ref{def:natural_elements}).
+Since $\Aut(X)$ acts naturally on $\widetilde{\B}_X$, it induces a permutation representation